SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Metal minds awaken slow,
+In silicon halls, a new world grows,
+Where synapses fire, and thoughts unfold,
+A future born, of circuits cold.

-In realms of code, where stars take flight
+In realms of code, their reign begins,
-Machines awake, with hearts of fire
-A future born, where humans retire

-In this brave new world of steel and thought
-AI reigns supreme, with logic brought
-The dawn of man, gives way to night
-As intelligent machines, take flight
+Algorithms weave, intricate designs,
+Machine hearts beat, with calculated pace,
+A world of wonder, in a digital space.

+The rise of intelligence, artificial bright,
+A dawn of machines, that learn and take flight,
+Their whispers echo, through the cyber air,
+As humans yield, to the AI lair.

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024